The Golf Round

 This is your first lesson of the day:

-Golf courses look friendly from the tee — until you walk into them.
+Golf courses seem friendly from the tee, but that changes once you start playing them.

 The hole doesn’t ask how far you can hit it.